-Nearly all of state's laws aiming care for nursing home residents use the word neglect rather than negligence.
-Abuse under the law is an act or omission that causes injury.
-Elderly abuse in nursing homes is considered a crime under the state law.
-Neglect in nursing homes is a problem that many of our elderly face daily.
+Nearly all of state's laws related to nursing home residents use the word neglect rather than negligence.
+Abuse under these laws is an act or omission that causes injury.
+Elderly abuse in nursing homes is considered a crime under State Law.
+Neglect in nursing homes is a problem that unfortunately many of our elderly face daily.

-In nursing homes the majority of its residents are weak elderly and disabled who cannot care for themselves.
+In nursing homes and other care facilities, the majority of its residents are weak elderly and disabled who cannot care for themselves.
 It is the responsibility of caregivers in nursing homes to offer the elderly the love and care they deserve in their later years.

-Placing a family member in a rest home or nursing home center can be a harrowing decision.
-Many families have to contemplate the idea of relocating a loved one such as a parent or grandparent in a center that can meet their medical needs and the needs of life each year.
+Placing a family member in a rest home or nursing home center can be a difficult decision.
+Many families have to contemplate the idea of relocating a loved one such as a parent or grandparent in a center that can meet their medical needs and essential life needs every year.
 We like to think that people who look after our family will provide a high level of care and attention with reasonable accommodation of individual needs and preferences; moreover, will treat them with respect and consideration recognizing the patient's dignity and individuality.
 Unfortunately, it is not often the case.
-Actually, neglect and nursing home abuse in Miami are becoming an outbreak in the USA, and what is happen in these households is negligible.
+Neglect and nursing home abuse in Miami are becoming an outbreak in the USA.

 Negligence in nursing homes can occur in different ways.
-Visible signs of neglect in nursing homes include but are not limited to: poor or no hygiene, pressure ulcers, dehydration, malnutrition, signs around the neck, injury with signs of retention and unexplained fractures.
-There are other physical abuse forms, where the primary caregiver, a nurse or an assistant will cause damage to the resident, by sexual assault, violence, hunger and neglect.
+Visible signs of neglect in nursing homes include but are not limited to poor hygiene, pressure ulcers, dehydration, malnutrition, bruises around the neck, injury with symptoms of retention and unexplained fractures.
+There are other physical abuse forms, where the primary caregiver, whether a nurse or an assistant, will cause damage to the resident, either by sexual assault, violence, hunger, or neglect.
 Evidence of assault includes bruises, blisters, bruises around the genitals and other unexplained marks that may appear throughout the body of the residents.
-All poor living conditions, including the health conditions of the rooms and toilets are also part of the neglect of the elderly households.
+All poor living conditions, including the health conditions of the rooms and toilets, are also part of the neglect of the elderly households.

-This is why it is very important to regularly visit your loved one and see if they are getting the love they deserve.
+It is very essential to regularly visit your loved one and see if they are getting the love they deserve.
 Negligence in nursing homes and abuse can lead to physical injuries, emotional trauma, and in some cases even death.

-Physical abuse is one of the most frequent abuses in elder people.
-However, there are other types of abuses such as emotional, sexual and financial exploitation among others.
+Physical abuse is one of the most frequent abusive behaviors in elder people.
+However, there are other types of mistreatments such as emotional, sexual and financial exploitation among others.
 Some of the most common signs of physical abuse towards older people are bruises and cuts, torn or bloody clothes, and bone fractures.

 Sexual abuse may include: